tobyhodges/fair-research-software/episodes/08-code-correctness.md

 -   How can we verify that our code is correct?
 -   How can we automate our software tests?
 -   What makes a "good" test?
--   Which parts of our code should we prioritize for testing?
+-   Which parts of our code should we prioritise for testing?

 :::